 The European Securities and Markets Authority (ESMA) has published today its final report, its Guidelines on reporting under the Securities Financing Transactions Regulation (SFTR), amended SFTR validation rules and a statement on Legal Entity Identifiers (LEI).

-The European Securities and Markets Authority (ESMA), the EU’s securities markets’ regulator, has today published several additional resources to assist market participants in the implementation of ESMA’s draft technical standards on disclosure requirements for the Securitisation Regulation (SR).
+The European Securities and Markets Authority (ESMA), the EU’s securities markets’ regulator, has today published updated reporting instructions and XML schema for the templates set out in the technical standards on disclosure requirements.